robjen/VFD_Smart_Clock/pcb/README.md

 WS2812b again ebay cheap and eay to find in reels ready to solder, that and 1 capacitor are surface mount (on the IV4/17 board) easy enough with a steady hand

-the DC-DC module was again an ebay thing (can you spot a trend here!)  there are loads of far east manufactures doing a module that should be about £1 including post per module.  you could use one module to power more than 1 PCB with a fly-lead thats up to you, keeping 1 module per PCB means you can mix and match antyhting you want.
+the DC-DC module was again an ebay thing (can you spot a trend here!)  there are loads of far east manufactures doing a module that should be about £1 including post per module.  you could use one module to power more than 1 PCB with a fly-lead thats up to you, keeping 1 module per PCB means you can mix and match anything you want.

 # BIG SOLDER TIP